 Because 4-H receives federal and state funds, we must be certain our programs are made available to all people equally without regard to race, color, national origin, religion, sex, age, or handicap.

-You may find it helpful to recruit some other adults to help with club leadership as co-leaders, assistant leaders, or program leaders.
+Don't hesitate to recruit other adults to help with club management as co-leaders, assistant leaders, or project leaders.
 Interested parents, 4-H alumni, or friends are often willing to help.
 This gives the leader much needed assistance and also provides continuity for club meetings in case of the leader's absence.
 To provide a safe environment for youth enrolled in 4-H, a child protection policy is in place.
 Your extension staff will know what type of helpers

 may need to complete the child protection process.